ACEnglish/truvari/README.md

 Installation
 ============

-Truvari requires the following modules:
+Truvari uses Python 2 or 3 and requires the following modules:

-  $ pip install pyvcf python-Levenshtein swalign intervaltree progressbar2
+  $ pip install pyvcf python-Levenshtein swalign intervaltree progressbar2 pysam

+Note that `--use-swalign` is not compatible with Python 3.

 Quick start
 ===========